hahe050305/CODSOFT/README.md

-This Repository consists of completion and execution proof of "C++ Projects" given by CODSOFT as a task of completion in their "VIRTUAL INTERNSHIP PROGRAM ".
+This Repository consists of completion and execution proof of "Task:1 - Guess Number" given by CODSOFT.